quarrel/noto-emoji-dotlottie/README.md

 This repository provides a simple way to download the latest animated emoji from the [Noto Emoji Animation project](https://googlefonts.github.io/noto-emoji-animation/) and convert them into both individual `.lottie` files and a single combined `all.lottie` file.

-The primary goal of this project is to make these excellent, open-licensed animations easily accessible in the modern `.lottie` format, along with the Google provided Lottie `.json` files.
+The primary goal of this project is to make these excellent, open-licensed animations easily accessible in the modern [dotLottie](https://dotlottie.io/) / `.lottie` format, along with the Google provided Lottie `.json` files.

+All files that the scripts below generate are included for conveniance.

+See:

+-   `noto-anim-lottie.json/`
+-   `noto-anim.lottie/`

 ## Features